shiroa

 shiroa build --path-to-root /shiroa/ book-project1

-The --mode option allows you to specify the mode of rendering typst document.
-The default mode is normal.
+The --mode--mode option allows you to specify the mode of rendering typst document.
+The default mode is normalnormal.

-• (Default) dynamic-paged: dynamically render as paged document.
+• (Default) dynamic-pageddynamic-paged: dynamically render as paged document.

-• (Experimental) static-html: statically render the whole document, the embedded frames are not resizable.
+• (Experimental) static-htmlstatic-html: statically render the whole document, the embedded frames are not resizable.

-• (Todo) static-html-static-paged: statically render html parts as much as possible, and leave frames rendered dynamically.
+• (Todo) static-html-static-pagedstatic-html-static-paged: statically render html parts as much as possible, and leave frames rendered dynamically.

 The dynamically rendering means that some elements will be rendered by a wasm renderer in the browser.